syrenly/syrenly/README.md

 A brief summary of all my repositories.
 Further details can be found in the specific README of each repository.
 Any constructive suggestions are REALLY REALLY REALLY appreciated.

+🔥All the repos are currently mantained, improvements are made at least weekly (and daily when I can) 🔥

 ## Development

 💪 My current efforts are on:
 - 🚧angular-demo🚧: application to study Angular 17.
 Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️

- Maybe not the most aesthetically pleasing projects you will ever see on Github, but at least they do what they should do:
+- microfrontend: demo application with dynamic loading of microfrontend applications. 🚧REWORK IN PROGRESS🚧 You can see the progress on the branch [new-microfrontend](https://github.com/syrenly/microfrontend/tree/new-microfrontend)

+Full applications:
 - weather-forecast: a demo application that uses OpenWeatherAPI to retrieve data about weather forecasts.
 Unit tests partially implemented.

+ Maybe not the most aesthetically pleasing projects you will ever see on Github, but at least they do what they should do:
 - angular-w-bootstrap: small application to test integrations with Bootstrap CSS framework and study Angular attributes and directives to apply styles.
 Unit tests included.
 - angular-w-tailwind: small application to test integrations with Tailwind CSS framework and DaisyUI.
 Unit tests included.
-- microfrontend: demo application with dynamic loading of microfrontend applications.

 Others:
 - training-ground: not a real project, but a repo containing my notes and experiments while studying.
 Probably I will keep this private.